-With Ransomware being such a hot topic, Redstor and computing.co.uk wanted to understand how it has been affecting organisations and how much is known about how to deal with these kinds of attacks.
-We have completed a survey of decision makers within a range of organisations varying from industry to size and compiled the results.
+With Ransomware being such a hot topic, Redstor and computing.co.uk wanted to understand how it has been affecting organizations and how much is known about how to deal with these kinds of attacks.
+We have completed a survey of decision makers within a range of organizations varying from industry to size and compiled the results.

-The whitepaper covers a range of topics including real world ransomware attacks, what the true costs of an attack could be and what defensive measures organisations can take.
+The whitepaper covers a range of topics including real world ransomware attacks, what the true costs of an attack could be and what defensive measures organizations can take.

 With almost 60% of those surveyed indicating they have been affected by ransomware, or know someone who has been, now is the perfect time to find out how to up your protection against ransomware.